Accretionz/ECS179_Project/ProjectDocument.md

 ## Movement/Physics - Ryan, Jacky, Daniel, Jingdan

-The player movement is usage of the basic wasd or arrow keys that allows the player to move around the 2D plane.
+The player movement is the usage of the basic WASD or arrow keys that allow the player to move around the 2D plane.
 Mob movements use NavMeshPlus for pathfinding.
-The physics of the game are mainly usage of colliders to indicate when enemies interact with the player to deal damage.
+The physics of the game is mainly the usage of colliders to indicate when enemies interact with the player to deal damage.
 We also have projectiles from the player and enemies that collide with either the terrain or each other.
 Overall, there wasn't much physics involved when creating the game or involvement of complex movements.

 **Enemy AI - Ryan**